canbayazit/canbayazit/README.md

 ### 💻 A little bit more about me:
 - 💡 Exploring new frameworks and pushing the boundaries of web design.
-- 🎯 Constantly improving my skills in React Native and Next.js.
+- 🎯 Constantly improving my skills in Full Stack Development
 - 🧩 Love problem-solving and working on complex systems.
 - 🎨 Keen eye for UI/UX, making sure everything looks and feels just right!